KM-RoBoTa/IntuitiveFeedback4Force/README.md

 To run the code: ```./sensors``` from the build folder.

 ## About
-KM-RoBoTa sarl's code for reading Intuitive's force sensors.
+KM-RoBoTa sarl's code for reading IntuitiveFeedback's force sensors.

 ### Authors
 - Katarina Lichardova: katarina.lichardova@km-robota.com